Girl-Code-It/Opportunity-Calendar-Frontend/PULL_REQUEST_TEMPLATE.md

 # Checklist:

+- [ ] I have pulled the latest changes in the repository
 - [ ] I have squashed my commits
 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code